 Drawing, Inkstand, ca. 1810

 This is a Drawing.
+It was designed by Giuseppe Barberi.
 It is dated ca. 1810 and we acquired it in 1938.
 Its medium is pen and brown ink, brush and brown wash, graphite on off-white laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This design for a writing set was intended to be executed in silver.
 Directions for the craftsperson are scrawled under a small plan in the upper right corner.
 The scheme resembles a fountain, with Venus rising from her bath at the center.
 Basins at each of the four corners would contain seals, wax, ink and sand wells, a candle holder, nibs and pens.
 The sketch at the upper left represents a drawer handle for a hidden writing paper compartment.
 Rippling strokes of brown wash indicate which surfaces were to be rendered in imitation of water.